Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Challenge 7, Task 3: Parse Key-Value pairs strings into separate columns 🎓
-As part of an incident investigation, you need to look at the INGESTOR_GATEWAY records (Component == 'INGESTOR_GATEWAY').
+As part of an incident investigation, you need to look at the INGESTOR_GATEWAY records (Component == 'INGESTOR_GATEWAY'). <br>
-You need to use the _Message_ column, which contains the message of the trace, represented the information in a key/value form.
+You need to use the _Message_ column, which contains the message of the trace, representing the information in a key/value form.  <br>
 An example of a typical message would be:
 ```
 $$IngestionCommand table=scaleEvents format=json